chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 difference between `optional` and `expected`.
 You can give a full error type.
 And so this is really useful when you want to give more context on what went wrong, or why you're not returning the value.
-So it makes a lot of sense in stuff like File IO.
+So it makes a lot of sense in stuff like file IO.
 So you're opening a file, and it can fail for various reasons, like I don't have permission, it doesn't exist, whatever.
 And so in that case, the way you would express that in a modern way would be to return `base::expected` of your file handle or file class.
 And as an error, some